VIPaint: Image Inpainting with Pre-Trained Diffusion Models via Variational Inference

-Most algorithms for inpainting with diffusion models employ an iterative refinement procedure, like that used to generate unconditional samples, and then guide their predictions towards the partially observed image via various approximations and heuristics.
-But by sequentially annealing from independent Gaussian noise to noise-free images, these approaches produce myopic samples that do not adequately incorporate information from observed pixels, and fail to correct errors introduced in earlier stages of the ``reverse-time'' diffusion.
-More recent work has extended these approaches to enable image editing~\citep{Avrahami_2022_CVPR} or inpainting~\citep{rout2023solving, Corneanu_2024_WACV, chung2023diffusion, resample} with LDMs, but continues to suffer similar inaccuracies.
+RePaint~\citep{Lugmayr2022RePaintIU} and CoPaint~\citep{pmlr-v202-zhang23q} observe that existing methods often produce inconsistent or unrealistic inpaintings in large, contiguous masked regions.
+Most methods employ an iterative refinement procedure, like that used to generate unconditional samples, and guide their predictions towards the partially observed image via various approximations and heuristics.
+We hypothesize that this sequential denoising process, from independent Gaussian noise to noise-free images, tends to misrepresent the global structure early in the reverse diffusion trajectory.
+As the process lacks a mechanism to correct these early errors, the final inpainting can remain globally incoherent when inpainting large regions.

+Recent work proposing similar algorithms for image editing~\citep{Avrahami_2022_CVPR} or inpainting~\citep{rout2023solving, Corneanu_2024_WACV, chung2023diffusion, resample, DAPS} with LDMs suffers from similar inaccuracies (see Sec.~\ref{sec:results}). \cite{liu2024image} adapt probabilistic circuits~\citep{ProbCirc20} for large-mask image inpainting, but their supervised approach must be trained to match a known image mask distribution.
+Methods based on generative adversarial networks~\citep{zhao2021comodgan_comodgan,lama} do not leverage foundation models and have similar restrictions, requiring specialized training and many examples of similarly corrupted images for each task. \cite{wang2024magic} assume additional side-information, such as segmentations or depths or poses, is available to inpaint large mask regions.

+On the other hand, \emph{variational inference} (VI)~\citep{wainwright08,blei2017variational} has achieved excellent image restoration results with a wide range of priors, including mixtures~\citep{fergus2006removing,ji2017patches} and hierarchical VAEs~\citep{pmlr-v216-agarwal23a}, but there is little work exploring its integration with state-of-the-art LDMs.
+While \emph{REDdiff}~\citep{mardani2024variational} applies VI to approximate the posterior of pixel-based DMs, its local approximation of the noise-free image posterior is difficult to optimize, requiring annealing heuristics that are sensitive to local optima.
+MGPS~\citep{moufadvariational} uses VI locally within a sequential denoising procedure to approximately sample from the posterior at a midpoint between the current noise level and the noise-free image.